-After completing the cooperation with Microsoft Windows, we no longer offer our pre-installed solutions, but the customer must obtain their own license and install the operating system on a VPS or dedicated server using their own.
-The following instructions will help you with this – Installation of Windows Server with Virtio
+After ending our cooperation with Microsoft Windows, we no longer offer the OS as part of our pre-installed options, so our customer has to obtain their own license and install the operating system on a VPS or dedicated server by themselves.

 - Remote Desktop (RDP, Terminal Services) – the usual method of Windows server administration, distant (remote) login to the desktop

-- KVM – =distant access to the monitor, keyboard, and mouse of the server.
-It works independently of the operating system and is often used for emergency situations (eg. during the operation system crash, network configuration error) and for booting and installing from CD / DVD
+- KVM – distant access to the keyboard, monitor and mouse of the server.
+It works independently of the operating system and is often used for emergency situations (eg. during the operation system crash, network configuration error) and for booting and installing from a CD / DVD

-To access the RDP use the classic tool Start > All Programs > Accessories > Remote Desktop Connection, enter the IP address of your server, use the Administrator user and password (see the e-mail about the server establishment).
+To access the RDP go through the Start > All Programs > Accessories > Remote Desktop Connection, enter the IP address of your server, use the Administrator user and password (see the e-mail about the server establishment).

-RDP is free to use for server administration (installation and configuration of software, maintenance, etc.).
-However, if you want to use Remote Desktop for routine work (eg. remote access to office applications), you must purchase a license.
+The RDP is free to use for server administration (installation and configuration of software, maintenance, etc.).
+If you, however, want to use the Remote Desktop Protocol for routine work (eg. remote access to office applications), you must purchase a license.

-RDP Licence depends on the number of physical users, for example, for each employee who will access the server remotely, you need a license.
+Each RDP Licence is linked to one physical user, so each employee who will access the server remotely will need a license.

-VNC is a specific protocol that allows the remote access.
+VNC is a specific protocol that allows this remote access.

-Access via VNC is not intended for daily use, but mainly for dealing with emergency situations in the failure of the operating system or to install an operating system from the CD/DVD.
-For routine management use RDP.
+Access via VNC is not intended for daily use, but mainly for dealing with emergency situations due to the failure of the operating system or to install an operating system from a CD/DVD.
+Use the RDP for routine management.

-- VPS – access to the server via VNC (for virtual servers)
+- VPS – access to a server via VNC (for virtual servers)

 - iRMC – KVM, connecting CD/DVD (for dedicated servers)